alecejones/alecejones.github.io/vassals.markdown

 * You cannot attack nor raid your own vassal.
 You even cannot enter areas of your vassal with just a Power token in it.
 * Your vassal cannot attack nor raid you or any other vassal you control.
 * Your vassal cannot support your enemy in battle.
-* All vassals share one vassal house card deck.
-When it comes to battle, the commander randomly draws 3 cards from the shared vassal deck to create a hand for the battle.
-Then they pick one of this 3 cards as the chosen house card.
-After battle all vassal house cards go back to the shared vassal deck, meaning there is no vassal house card discard pile.
+* All vassals share a vassal house card deck.
+When it comes to battle, the commander randomly draws 3 cards from the shared vassal deck to form a hand for the battle.
+He then picks one of those 3 cards as the chosen house card.
+After the battle, all the vassal house cards go back into the shared vassal deck, i.e. there is no discard pile for vassal house cards.
 * The commander earns one Power token when one of their vassals win a battle.
 * When the Westeros card "Mustering" is resolved, vassals only can muster in their capital.
 (They can place their special muster order everywhere of course.)
 * A commander can use the Valyrian Steel Blade for their vassal.